 Grecotel Creta Palace – Rethymnon

 Grecotel’s munificent flagship resort on the Rethymno Riviera entices families, friends and fellow travellers looking for an encompassing holiday experience all in one place.
 It’s cosy, comfortable, casual .. yet classy .. and is all about what is good in a holiday resort.
 Grecotel itself suggests that it is a ‘paradise’ and they may not be far wrong.
 With 335 rooms some with private pools and an almost gluttony of bars and restaurants – including an impressive Sky Bar with its ‘floating boat lounges’ – the Creta Palace’s task is to cosset, entertain, wine, dine and massage its broad-based, yet demanding clientele with whatever they want – and then some.

 Grecotel Caramel – Adelianos Kampos

 If there is one hotel that simply stuns with its minimalistic sumptuousness when you first experience it, then it is the Grecotel Caramel.
 This might just be the best hotel in Crete.
-Centred around the amazing confetti pool that vividly changes colour at night, Caramel’s accommodation consists of a meandering series of roomy suites set amidst lush gardens to two bedroom beach villas that offers, as management describes it “eccentric luxury on the beach”.
+Centered around the amazing confetti pool that vividly changes colour at night, Caramel’s accommodation consists of a meandering series of roomy suites set amidst lush gardens to two bedroom beach villas that offers, as management describes it “eccentric luxury on the beach”.
 Caramel caters to discerning visitors looking for that extra touch of exclusivity combined with personalised attention, discretion and tangible tranquility.
 A very quiet hotel.
-Best suited for folk seeking solitude
+Best suited for visitors seeking solitude.

 Amirandes Grecotel Exclusive Resort – Gouves